Ultra-Seven/newStream/src/prototype/README.md

 #### The Manager at a high level

-The manager is initalized as a global variable `flask.manager` in [server.py][./server.py].
-Its purpose is tho initialize the backend data structures (e.g., data cubes, pre-computed results, etc) and make policy decisions about what bytes to transmit to the client based on the query distributions that it receives.
+The manager is initalized as a global variable `flask.manager` in [server.py](./server.py).
+Its purpose is to store the backend data structures (e.g., data cubes, pre-computed results, etc) and make policy decisions about what bytes to transmit to the client based on the query distributions that it receives.

 The following is a high level description of the control flow between the client and the current implementation of the manager:

 1. client registers query template T (e.g., data cube for attributes `a` and `b`, or parameterized queries of the form `SELECT ...
-FROM D WHERE a = ?`)
+FROM D WHERE a = ?`).
+See [server](https://github.com/cudbg/stream/blob/master/src/prototype/server.py#L78) and [client](https://github.com/cudbg/stream/blob/master/src/prototype/js/index.js#L22) code.
 1. manager initializes a pre-computed data structure that can answer questions for template T
-1. client sends a query distribution for time `now + t`, which is (currently) assigned to `flask.dist`
+1. client sends a query distribution for time `now + t`, which is (currently) assigned to `flask.dist` (your job from HW4)
-1. manager executes an infinite loop that periodically
+1. manager executes an [infinite loop](https://github.com/cudbg/stream/blob/master/src/prototype/py/manager.py#L35) that periodically
   1. checks `flask.dist`
   1. extracts the highest probability query
-  1. finds the data structures that can answer that query template (see `register_qtemplate` in [server.py](./server.py))
+  1. finds the data structures that can answer that query template ([see code](https://github.com/cudbg/stream/blob/master/src/prototype/py/manager.py#L79))
-  1. picks the data structure that has the lowest cost estimate (`cost_est()` in [ds.py](./py/ds.py)) and reads the data as a sequence of bytes
+  1. picks the data structure that has the lowest cost estimate (all the `cost_est()` in [ds.py](./py/ds.py)) and [reads the data as a sequence of bytes](https://github.com/cudbg/stream/blob/master/src/prototype/py/manager.py#L49)
-  1. adds a header and sends the bytes to the client
+  1. [adds a header](https://github.com/cudbg/stream/blob/master/src/prototype/py/manager.py#L53) and sends the bytes to the client

 Clearly this is a naive process.
 It ignores other possible queries, fully sends all bytes of the highest probability query, and doesn't take the `now+t` timestamp for the query distribution into account.